Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/samples/OtherCredentialSamples.md

 string serviceConnectionId = "<the value of service connection Id>";

 // Construct the credential.
-var credential = new AzurePipelinesCredential(Environment.GetEnvironmentVariable("SYSTEM_ACCESSTOKEN"), clientId, tenantId, serviceConnectionId);
+var credential = new AzurePipelinesCredential(tenantId, clientId, serviceConnectionId, Environment.GetEnvironmentVariable("SYSTEM_ACCESSTOKEN"));

 // Use the credential to authenticate with the Key Vault client. var client = new SecretClient(new Uri("https://keyvault-name.vault.azure.net/"), credential);